 Takashima Kōzaki Site, Underwater archaeological site off Takashima Island, Japan

 The Takashima Kōzaki Site is an underwater archaeological site off the coast of Takashima Island in Nagasaki Prefecture.
-It contains ship remains, weapons, and armor that have been recovered through underwater excavations.
+Diving excavations have brought up ship remains, weapons, and pieces of armor from the seabed.

 The community of curious travelers